hbisneto/FileSystemPro/README.md

 - **Directory Path Identification:** The code identifies and defines the paths to several common user directories based on the operating system.
 This includes directories like Desktop, Documents, Downloads, Music, Pictures, Public, Videos, and others.
 - **Current Working Directory:** The code uses `os.getcwd()` to get the current working directory.
 - **String Formatting:** The code uses f-string formatting to create directory paths.
+- **Monitoring System:** Wrapper acts as a monitoring system for the file system.
+It keeps track of all activities within the file system.
+- **Change Tracking:** It records any changes made within the file system.
+This includes the creation of new files, modification of existing files, and deletion of files.
+- **Real-Time Updates:** The Wrapper provides real-time updates on any changes made within the file system.
+This ensures that users have the most current information at all times.
+- **Integrity Maintenance:** This feature is particularly useful in scenarios where maintaining the integrity and up-to-date status of the file system is crucial.
+By tracking all changes, the Wrapper helps ensure that the file system remains accurate and reliable.

 #

+# Wrapper

+Wrapper is a comprehensive toolkit that provides a set of utility functions specifically designed to facilitate file and directory operations.
+These operations may include creating, reading, updating, and deleting files or directories.

+#### Watcher

+Wrapper also serves as a monitoring system for the file system.
+It keeps track of any changes made within the file system, such as the creation of new files, modification of existing files, or deletion of files.
+This feature allows for real-time updates and can be particularly useful in scenarios where maintaining the integrity and up-to-date status of the file system is crucial.

 ## Usage Example